 The Board of Trustees has currently the following members:

-- RD`in Dr. Uta Grund (Deputy Chairperson; Bundesministerium für Bildung und Forschung)
+- Dr. Uta Grund (Deputy Chairperson; Bundesministerium für Bildung und Forschung)

 - Prof. Dr. Maja Göpel (Leuphana Universtiy Lüneburg)

 - Prof. Dr. Heyo K. Kroemer (Charite Universitätsmedizin, Berlin)

 - Prof. Dr. Julia von Blumenthal (Humboldt-Universität zu Berlin)

 - Prof. Dr. Engelbert Lütke Daldrup (Staatssekretär a.D., AfS Agentur für Stadtentwicklung GmbH Berlin/Leipzig)

 - Dr. Wolfgang Rohe (Stiftung Mercator GMBH , Essen)

 - Annika Roth (Blechwaren Limburg)